You can think of Taco Tater Tot Casserole as the Mexican recipe version of a Shepherd's Pie.

 Cover the dish with aluminum foil (or use this casserole dish which has a fitted cover!).
 The casserole will last 3-4 days in the fridge.

-- Follow all of the instructions – except don’t bake Taco Tater Tot Casserole.
+- Follow the recipe instructions - except don't bake the casserole.

 - Cover the casserole dish with a layer of cling film and the second layer of aluminum foil.
+Wrap tight.
 Freeze for up to 3 months.

 - When it's time to cook, you don't have to defrost the casserole.
 Remove the plastic film and aluminum foil.